trueos/trueos-docs/trueos-handbook/postinstall.rst

 This boot menu is used to display the entry for |trueos|, an entry for the screen which lists the available boot environments (these are automatically created when the system updates and can also be manually created using :ref:`Boot Environment Manager`), and any other operating systems installed on the system.

-By default, this menu will display for a few seconds before continuing to boot into |trueos|.
+By default, this menu displays for a few seconds before continuing to boot into |trueos|.
 To pause this screen to review its items, press any key (other than :kbd:`Enter`).
 To boot into a different operating system or boot environment, use the :kbd:`up` and :kbd:`down` arrows to select the desired entry then press :kbd:`Enter`.